 Royalty was abolished with effect from 1st January, 2003.
-This in turn changed the ATR for fields developed before March 1982 down to 70%, while fields developed after March 1982 were not affected since these fields were not subject to royalty charges (HMRC, 2010a).
-The interesting point about this reform is that it simplified the UK oil and gas fiscal regime: all those fields developed prior to March 1993 became subject to the same ATR (70%) from January 2003 (see Figure 2).
+This in turn changed the marginal tax rate for fields developed before March 1982 to 70%, while fields developed after March 1982 were not affected since these fields were not subject to royalty charges (HMRC, 2010).
+The interesting point about this reform is that it simplified the UK oil and gas fiscal regime: all those fields developed prior to March 1993 became subject to the same marginal tax rate from January 2003 (see Figure 1).